mozman/ezdxf/docs/source/usage_for_beginners.rst

     :ref:`thematic_factory_method_index`

-A few important or required DXF attributes are explicit method arguments, most additional and optional DXF attributes are gives as a regular Python :class:`dict` object.
+A few important/required DXF attributes are explicit method arguments, most additional DXF attributes are gives as a regular Python :class:`dict` object by the keyword only argument :attr:`dxfattribs`.
 The supported DXF attributes can be found in the documentation of the :mod:`ezdxf.entities` module.

 .. warning::

-    Do not instantiate DXF entities by yourself and add them to layouts, always use the provided factory function to create new graphical entities, this is the intended way to use `ezdxf`.
+    Do not instantiate DXF entities by yourself and add them to layouts, always use the provided factory methods to create new graphical entities, this is the intended way to use `ezdxf`.

 Create Block References
 -----------------------

-A block reference is just another DXF entity called INSERT, but the term "Block Reference" is a better choice and so the :class:`~ezdxf.entities.Insert` entity is created by the factory function:
+A block reference is just another DXF entity called INSERT.
+The :class:`~ezdxf.entities.Insert` entity is created by the factory method:
 :meth:`~ezdxf.layouts.BaseLayout.add_blockref`::

     msp.add_blockref("MyBlock", (0, 0))